RotherOSS/ITSMConfigurationManagement/doc/content/configuration/system_configuration_settings.rst

 ITSMConfigItem::EventModulePost###9700-GenericInterface
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-Performs the configured action for each event (as an Invoker) for each configured Webservice.
+Performs the configured action for each event (as an invoker) for each configured web service.

 Core::Event::ITSMConfigItem::NotificationEvent
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^